 a.
-Materials, labor and equipment incorporated into this project are not exempt from the payment of sales tax under the laws of the State of Texas and such sales tax shall not be excluded from the Bid of the Bidder.
-Coordinate needs with GC.
+Materials, labor and equipment incorporated into this project are not exempt from the payment of sales tax under the laws of the State of Colorado and such sales tax shall be included in the Bid of the Bidder.

 TEMPORARY FACILITIES